 Blackboard specials could typically include Castletownbere monkfish, Kilmore Quay John Dory, and Boat Strand mackerel, cooked in various ways; all are likely to be a good bet - and friendly staff are well-informed to advise.
 At lunchtime the place fills up with young people, some with children - who are made especially welcome - and there are lots of regulars.

 Dinner is a little more structured than lunch and the prices heat up a bit too, but it’s still good value - and at about €21/26 for 2/3 courses, the early dinner is a snip.

-Desserts include Bodega versions of plenty of favourites - warm chocolate & peanut butter brownies with salted popcorn ice cream, perhaps - but the star is the Munster cheeseboard, serving a selection of the best local cheeses.
-And true to form, the drinks list is sure to include a good range of Irish craft beers.
+Desserts include Bodega versions of plenty of favourites favourites - the Deise Blaa bread & butter pudding perhaps - and don’t forget to check that specials board.
+And true to form, the drinks list is sure to include a good range of Irish craft beers, including the Waterford Metalman.

 Regular live music too, with big names including Mary Coughlan, Freddie White and Eleanor McEvoy.

 It's a terrific restaurant and its popularity is well deserved.